husky-team/husky/README.md

 For single-machine environment, use the hostname of the machine as both the master and the (only) worker.

-For distributed environment, first copy and modify `$HUSKY_ROOT/exec.sh` according to actual configuration. `exec.sh` depends on `pssh`.
+For distributed environment, first copy and modify `$HUSKY_ROOT/scripts/exec.sh` according to actual configuration. `scripts/exec.sh` depends on `pssh`.

 Run a Husky Program
 --------------------